Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Under the action of nicotine, the wall of the fallopian tubes changes, becoming similar in structure to the wall of the uterus.
+Under the influence of nicotine, the wall of the fallopian tubes changes, becoming similar in structure to the wall of the uterus.

-Cigarette smoke increases the risk of ectopic (ectopic) pregnancy, reducing the expression of a specific fallopian tube gene called BAD.
-This discovery was made by scientists Andrew Horne and Colin Duncan from the Medical Research Council at the Center for Reproductive Health in Edinburgh, UK.
-It was presented on July 3 at the Annual Meeting of the European Society for Human Reproduction and Embryology in Istanbul.
+Cigarette smoke increases the risk of ectopic pregnancy by reducing the expression of a specific fallopian tube gene called BAD.
+The discovery was made by scientists Andrew Horne and Colin Duncan of the Medical Research Council at the Centre for Reproductive Health in Edinburgh, UK.
+It was presented on July 3 at the annual meeting of the European Society of Human Reproduction and Embryology in Istanbul.

-Ectopic pregnancy occurs when a fertilized egg is attached outside the uterus, most often in the fallopian tubes.
-The frequency of pathology is 2 percent of all pregnancies.
-This is the most common cause of maternal death in the early stages of pregnancy, since with the growth of the embryo of the fallopian tube, the tube can burst, causing massive internal bleeding.
-Treatment of the pathology consists in the surgical removal of the fertilized egg from the tube or the injection of methotrexate into it.
-Currently, there is no effective way to prevent ectopic pregnancy.
+An ectopic pregnancy occurs when a fertilized egg implants outside the uterus, most commonly in the fallopian tubes.
+The incidence of the condition is 2 percent of all pregnancies.
+It is the most common cause of maternal death in the early stages of pregnancy because the fallopian tube may rupture as the embryo grows, causing massive internal bleeding.
+Treatment involves surgical removal of the fertilized egg from the tube or injection of methotrexate into it.
+There is currently no effective way to prevent ectopic pregnancy.

-"We hope that our research in the future will help scientists find ways to prevent ectopic pregnancy, its better diagnosis and early treatment," the authors of the study believe.
+“We hope that our research will help scientists find ways to prevent ectopic pregnancy, better diagnose it and treat it early in the future,” the study authors believe.